 Memoirs of a young 1970s Mountain Climber

 When I was about eight years old, I went to a local catholic primary school taught by both Nuns and lay people (non-nuns).
 The year was broken up into three terms.
-At the beginning of each term, our teacher would ask each pupil to stand at the front of the class and regale the rest with what they did during the holidays.
+At the beginning of each term, our teacher would ask her pupils to stand at the front of the class and regale the rest with what they did during the holidays.

 The other kids in my class always seemed to have far more exciting adventures and antics to share, making my stories appear to attract less interest.
 I got sick of this and started suspecting that they were merely making up these tales just to impress the class.
 It occurred to me, at the time, that the obvious solution would be to spice my holiday antics up with a few white lies, or at least exaggerations.